 Lower abdominal pain is pain that occurs at or below the belly button.
 This pain can be:

 Vaginal discharge is normal.
 The vagina produces secretions as a way to clean itself and maintain its pH balance.
 However, infections can affect the vagina’s pH level, resulting in changes in vaginal discharge.
 Abnormal vaginal discharge may have:

-What causes lower abdominal pain and vaginal discharge?
+Here are 11 possible causes of lower abdominal pain and vaginal discharge.